Developer Documentation

 class Player1,Player2 blue

-To build this hierarchy we need to listen on certain events and handle them.
+To build this hierarchy we need to listen to certain events and handle them.
 Don’t worry, it’s super easy and just requires a couple lines of code.

-In the next section we’ll have a closer look how this is done:
+In the next section we’ll have a closer look at how this is done:

 The ODIN Manager Object

 The first object that we’ll have a closer look is the OdinManager 3D Variant object.
-You already know that object as you used it to set your access key.
+You already know this Game Object as you used it to set up your access key.

 The scripts attached to the Player object